BookBub: History

 In 2019, BookBub had 120 employees, tens of millions of subscribers, and launched an audiobook division called Chirp.

 Business model

-The newsletter is free to customers but authors and publishers pay to be featured in the newsletter.
+The newsletter is free to customers, but authors and publishers pay to be featured in the newsletter.
 Authors and publishers use BookBub to gain exposure with the intention to increase future sales.
-The cost to have your book feature depends on the genre and price of the book.
+The cost to have a book featured depends on the genre and price of the book.
 In 2014, the cheapest slot was $40 to advertise a free book of African-American interest.
 BookBub rejects about 80 to 90 percent of requests for eBooks to be featured.